Story

 Introduction

 How would you describe “home”?
 The word home holds more than a place, a dwelling.
 Home is the space that holds all lived experiences, community, doing, and making.
 Place-making is the act of defining what it means to be home.
-More than 1,000 years ago, Caddo Ancestors emerged and cultivated home in areas of what are today Texas, Louisianna, Arkansas, and Oklahoma.
+More than 1,000 years ago, Caddo Ancestors emerged and cultivated home in areas of what are today Texas, Louisiana, Arkansas, and Oklahoma.

 What's in Caddo Voices